beaucarnes/c-py/TUTORIAL.md

 When writing a program, there are many ways to do almost everything.
 Now you will refactor your code to get the value of each rank without using an `if` statement.
 Instead, you will store both the rank name and value in the `ranks` list using dictionaries.
 Delete all the lines of code after `shuffle()`.

-## 410. Deal and store a single card in a variable
+## 410. Deal and store a card in a variable

 ### 410.1